The most you can ask for in a small claims case is $7,500.

 Small claims cases in Oklahoma are heard in the Small Claims Procedure (District Court).

-In Oklahoma, the defendant may file a written answer, at least 72 hours before the appearance date, but only if a counterclaim is being filed.
+In Oklahoma, the defendant must file a written answer, at least 72 hours before the appearance date, but only if a counterclaim is being filed.
 Otherwise, an answer is not required.

 You are allowed to have an attorney represent you in small claims court in Oklahoma.

-Eviction cases are not allowed in small claims court in Oklahoma, but must be heard by a higher court.
+No, eviction cases are not allowed in small claims court in Oklahoma.

 In Oklahoma, jury trials are not allowed in small claims court unless the claim or counterclaim is more than $1,500.
 In this situation, either party may demand a jury trial at least two working days before the time set for the defendant's appearance.